abhibongale/dataexplained/_posts/2021-01-26-plastic-pollution.md

 ---
 layout: post
 title: "Plastic Pollution"
 description: "Analysis about plastic pollution - countries, types of plastic and companies that are heavily involved in the contribution of  plastic pollution.
-The data comes from [Break Free from Plastic](https://www.breakfreefromplastic.org/) courtesy of [Sarah Sauve](https://sarahasauve.wordpress.com/). "
+The data comes from Break Free from Plastic courtesy of Sarah Sauve."
 output: html_document
 date: "2021-01-28"
 category: r